vExcess/raven-drives/dev-docs.md

 ## Setup Database
 ### Installation
 The code snippets here assume a x64 Ubuntu 24.04 (derivatives of Ubuntu work with this too) machine.
 From [https://www.mongodb.com/docs/manual/administration/install-community/](https://www.mongodb.com/docs/manual/administration/install-community/)

+Note: If unsure about your Ubuntu base version, run `cat /etc/os-release` to get OS info and check for `UBUNTU_CODENAME=noble` or `Ubuntu 24.04`.
+The Ubuntu 24.04 installation instructions will not work on other systems.

 ```sh
 sudo apt-get install gnupg curl